With the shorter fall and winter days comes less time under natural sunlight.

 Not all full spectrum lighting is made equal.
 If you're forgoing a SAD light box for certain sensitivities to light, you'll find the majority (all?) of the full spectrum light bulbs out there to be difficult to tolerate as well: they are all daylight white LED, and while they may have a full spectrum of visible light, be flicker-free, etc., the light emitted is still "digital" - it's a bit abrasive and a far cry from the analog technology of incandescent or halogen light bulbs, which produce a light most like natural sunlight.

-So, if that's you (or someone you love), any of the bulbs from the Chromalux® Classics line in particular will make a big difference in how you feel.
+So, if that's you (or someone you love), any of the following Chromalux® full spectrum light bulbs will make a big difference in how you feel.
 The analog glow of incandescence supports our bodies and our health (and has the added benefit of nourishing infrared), while the signature neodymium-compounded glass filters light in a purifying and soothing way - unlike any ordinary light bulb.
 We particularly love using this Chromalux® 100W incandescent bulb in desk and floor lamps for extra dose of creativity and inspiration during these duller months!

 Some other light bulbs we find can work well for SAD or depression in general: